Studying psychology gives you a broad range of skills that span both science and the arts and opens up opportunities with a wide variety of employers

 Transferable skills include:

-While the understanding about human behaviour and motivation, ability to critically analyse a problem, formulate a considered response, create an argument and generate new ideas, lend themselves well to careers in the creative industries, the legal sector, government administration and education.
+Your knowledge of human behaviour and motivation, ability to critically analyse a problem, formulate a considered response, create an argument and generate new ideas lend themselves well to careers in the creative industries, the legal sector, government administration and education.

-Other graduates qualify as teachers as a route into educational psychology.
-Whilst a teaching qualification is no longer a requirement for this profession, it is still recommended as the most popular route.
+Some graduates qualify as teachers as a route into educational psychology.
+Whilst a teaching qualification is not a requirement for this profession, it still provides useful relevant experience.